hyperledger/indy-node/docs/transactions.md

 So, if a Claim Def needs to be evolved (for example, a key needs to be rotated), then a new Claim Def needs to be created for a new Issuer DID (`did`).

-- `did` (base58-encoded string):
+- `uuid` (base58-encoded string):

-    Target DID we create a Claim Def for (that is Issuer DID) as base58-encoded string for 16 or 32 bit DID value.
+    Claim Def's UUID as base58-encoded string for 16 or 32 bit DID value.
+It must be unique within the ledger.
     It differs from `submitterDid` metadata field, where `submitterDid` is the DID of the submitter.
-    In practice, `did` will be equal to `submitterDid` in most of the cases.

-    *Example*: `submitterDid` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we create the Claim Def for.
+    *Example*: `submitterDid` is a DID of the ClaimDef Issuer, and `uuid` is the Claim Def's UUID.

 - `publicKeys` (dict):